ktorz-net/hacka-py/doc/tuto-game-risky.md

 ## Let an AI play:

-As for [421](tuto-game-421.md) game, we consider that you organize your repository to develop your AI aside of hackagames.
+As for [421](tuto-game-421.md) game, we consider that you organize your directory to develop your AI aside of hackagames.
-Your repository contains at least :
+Your local directory contains at least :

 - **hackagames** : a clone of hackagames repository, as it is, with no modification.
 - **draftAI** : a directory regrouping your AIs.
 - **testRisky.py** : a script to launch a configuration of risky with one of your AI.

-Then **draftAI** will contain at least one AI script as, for instance **myRiskyAI.py**.\
+Then **draftAI** will contain at least one AI script as, for instance **myRiskyAI.py**.
 Potentially, **draftAI** and **testRisky.py** are shared in your own repository.

 Considering this architecture, a first **myRiskyAI.py** look like: